ReflexLabFlow/talk2sceneDiscordOBS/README.md

 ---

 ## 💸 Support the Project
-If this tool helps you, support development here:
+If this helps you, you can support the development with a small tip https://buymeacoffee.com/ReflexLabFlow
-https://buymeacoffee.com/ReflexLabFlow

 ---